MicrosoftDocs/VBA-Docs/api/Excel.modelformatboolean.application.md

 # ModelFormatBoolean.Application property (Excel)

 When used without an object qualifier, this property returns an **[Application](Excel.Application(object).md)** object that represents the Microsoft Excel application.

 When used with an object qualifier, this property returns an **Application** object that represents the creator of the specified object (you can use this property with an OLE Automation object to return the application of that object).
 Read-only.

 ## Syntax

 _expression_.**Application**

-_expression_ A variable that represents a 'ModelFormatBoolean' object.
+_expression_ A variable that represents a **[ModelFormatBoolean](Excel.modelformatboolean.md)** object.

 ## Example

 This example displays a message about the application that created _myObject_.

 ```vb
 Set myObject = ActiveWorkbook